ausgerechnet/spheroscope/library/guidelines.md

 # 16 Expressed Preference #
 - ENTITY prefers FORMULA over FORMULA
-- like in pattern 3, the entity can be left implicit if it is clearly the author of the message, e.g. in elliptical constructions
+- like in pattern #3, the ENTITY can be left out by ellipsis
-- a portion of the hits will overlap with pattern 3, as often statements that something should be realised go along with a preference of one outcome over another.
-- change in reasoning (he was leave, but has *switched* to remain)

 ## examples ##
 - a lot fo tories would gladly trade Scotland for Brexit